Type: Sport, Alpine, 300 ft (91 m), 3 pitches

 Location Suggest change

-This wall could almost be considered a separate wall from the other established routes at the summit, as it's separated by some junky looking rock/cracks and a high shrub covered mound.
+On the southern summit wall, which could almost be considered a separate wall from the other established routes at the summit, as it's separated by some junky looking rock/cracks and a high shrub covered mound.
 This route is located about 60m to the right (SE) of "Evasive Maneuvers" and starts in the lowest area of the prominent wall.
 Look for the 1st bolt about 10ft off the ground next to a large 2-hand pocket.

 *See the Hinkey Summit Overview photo for topo map.